 Types of Intermittent Fasting Schedules

-To reap the benefits of intermittent fasting, there are different methods you can follow, outlined below.
-In addition, keep reading if you’re a woman, because in the next section we’ll discuss how these methods can be slightly altered to better suit your unique needs.
+To reap the potential benefits of intermittent fasting, there are different methods you can follow, outlined below.
+In addition, keep reading if you’re a woman, because in the next section we’ll discuss how these methods can be slightly altered to better suit a female's unique needs.

 In addition, keep in mind that if one of these schedules doesn’t work for you, or you don’t think you’ll be able to stick to it all the time – that’s okay.
 Research shows that there are benefits to fasting in general, even if you don’t do it on a regular schedule.
 So, even if you only do it periodically when suits you, you may still reap some of the benefits.